The total cost of the Robotics Technician Certificate Program is $1570. There are two payment options.

 Please note that there is no refund on the Interactive Learning Package which includes the USB port or CD-ROM module materials.
 Please also note that the textbook cannot be returned for a refund.

 Allow 4 to 6 weeks for processing and mail delivery of tuition refund cheque.
-If you do not receive your tuition refund cheque within six weeks of submitting your Request to Withdraw letter please contact the Distance Education Support Services Center at toll-free (1-888-553-5333) (ref: ) .
+If you do not receive your tuition refund cheque within six weeks of submitting your Request to Withdraw letter please contact the Distance Education Support Services Center toll-free at 1-888-553-5333.

 Please include the following information in a Request to Withdraw letter: